How to Adopt

 2. Meet the animals and an Adoption Counselor

 Once you’ve selected an animal (or two!) that you’re interested in adopting, you can spend time getting to know them in our interaction rooms or outdoor play yards.
-You’ll have the opportunity to meet with one of our Adoption Counselors who are trained to help make the best match for you.
+You’ll have the opportunity to meet with one of our Customer Care representatives who are trained to help make the best match for you.
 Most pets have received a medical examination and/or a behavioral assessment to help determine the best type of home for that pet.

 To assist in this process, you are invited to fill out an OHS Adoption Questionnaire either in advance of your visit or in person.

 If you choose to, you are able to take the pet home on the same day that you first meet them.
 When you’ve found a great match, it’s time to complete the adoption process!
 You’ll have the opportunity to ask the Customer Care representatives questions about training and for tips on helping your new pet adjust to your home.

 We also offer the service of introducing your new dog to your current dog.
 Just bring your dog with you if you intend on adopting that day and we’ll be glad to help with the introductions.

 If the pet has any medical conditions or behavioral issues, we will arrange pre-adoption consultations with one of our medical/behavioral trainers.

 All pets adopted through OHS come with the following benefits:

 - All pets are spayed or neutered before going home

 - Pets will go home with a new collar and identification tags

 - Initial vaccinations